 Lucy Hives, from the City of Brantford planning department, sent an e-mail about the issue to Mary Ellen Kaye, of the brownfields community advisory committee, and she passed it along.

 “It is my understanding that the old foundations on the property are being ground into aggregate to be reused in the development, as well as other developments,” Hives wrote.
 “You should contact the developer of the site for more information.”

 AROUND THE GREEN HUB

 Greg McMillan is a partner at TheGreenHub.ca – a green news and information web portal.
-Feel free to contact firstname.lastname@example.org with any tips or suggestions for topics to be covered in the Green Matters column, which also appears each Saturday in the Brantford Expositor.
+Feel free to contact firstname.lastname@example.org with any tips or suggestions for topics to be covered in the Green Matters column.
 That could mean green lifestyle, business or human-interest items, including any personal or school-related projects or initiatives.
 We’ll write about people who live in The Green Hub area, which includes Brantford, Six Nations, Brant, Norfolk and Haldimand counties.
 Also, follow us on Twitter / the_green_hub and TheHubMan or Facebook / thegreenhub